-The escrow company makes sure that all terms and conditions of the seller's and buyer's agreement are met prior to the sale being completed.
-This includes getting payments and documents, completing required forms, and seeking out the release documents for any loans or liens that were paid with the transaction, assuring you have a clean title to your property before the purchase price is fully paid.
+The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's negotiated agreement are reached prior to the sale being finalized.
+This includes securing funds and paperwork, completing required forms, and seeking out the release documents for any loans or liens that are to be paid with the transaction, assuring you have a clean title to your place before the purchase price is fully paid.

-These are the legal forms that escrow companies usually compile:
+These are the pieces of paperwork that escrow agents usually compile:

-Closing on the house happens when all of the procedures of the escrow are done.
-All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the home is then given to you as new owner and related title insurance is issued as noted in the escrow instructions.
+You're ready to close when all steps are done in escrow process.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are collected.
+Title to the property is then given to you as new owner and correct title insurance is issued as noted in the escrow policy.

-At the close of escrow, in an acceptable form to the escrow.
+The escrow agent receives a payment at the completion of closing.
 You'll know when it's time to submit the form of payment.

 Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
 Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.